Last Updated on

 A similar study has been done to better understand how meditation influences sensory experiences.
-Zeidan et al (2011) used arterial spin labeling fMRI to identify neural mechanisms that were influenced by mindfulness in healthy participants.
-The study involved 4 days of mindfulness meditation training.
+Zeidan et al (2011) used an arterial spin labeling fMRI to identify neural mechanisms that were influenced by mindfulness in healthy participants.
+The study involved four days of mindfulness meditation training.

 After this period, (through a multiple regression analysis) results showed a significant decrease of 57% in the unpleasantness of pain and a reduction of 40% in pain intensity ratings.
 The reduction in pain intensity ratings was associated with an increase in activity in the anterior cingulate cortex and anterior insula, and was also linked to orbitofrontal cortex activation.

-These findings are consistent with previous studies that have also shown when participants were taught to experience the full extent and intensity of a sensory event, meditation can reduce the unpleasantness of pain.
+These findings are consistent with previous studies that have also shown that when participants were taught to experience the full extent and intensity of a sensory event, meditation reduced the unpleasantness of the pain.
 It is thought that this is due to the enhancement of cognitive control and the reframing of the contextual evaluation.

 Meditation has also been associated with improved cognitions, including but not limited to working memory, visual-spatial skills and attention.
 The question is: can results be experienced with only a brief amount of training, just like with the electrical stimulation experiment?

-Researchers set out to test this idea in four sessions where basic mindful meditation such as breathing exercises and body awareness were fostered.
-Another group of participants was instructed to mindfully listen to the audio recording of the novel “The Hobbit”.
+Researchers set out to test this idea in four sessions through fostering basic mindful meditation such as breathing exercises and body awareness, while another group of participants was instructed to mindfully listen to the audio recording of the novel “The Hobbit.”
 After the sessions participants completed self-report measures and various cognitive tasks to assess effects on mood and mindfulness or whether they had improved cognitive abilities.

-Both groups improved on mood, but as expected the mindful meditation group surpassed the control group on cognitive measures (testing memory and attention) and mindful inventories.
-They also showed increased levels of mindfulness.
+Both groups improved on mood, but the mindful meditation group surpassed the second group on cognitive measures (memory and attention) and mindfulness.
 These levels had previously only been found in long term meditators.